Capital in service

 It is an economic one.

-In a nation of 34 million served by fewer than 50 Legal Aid lawyers nationwide, access is not guaranteed.
+In a nation of more than 34 million, fewer than 50 Legal Aid lawyers stand between the people and the law.
+Access is not guaranteed.
 It is rationed.
 Ama does not need goodwill.
-She needs a system designed to serve her.
+She needs a system designed to reach her.

 34M